List of Marvel Comics characters: L: Marcus Simms

 Lasher's second host was Marcus Simms, a Lieutenant assigned to the Mercury Team.
 While Cletus Kasady is on the loose in Colorado, Marcus trains with Lasher in specific tasks alongside Riot (Howard Odgen), Phage (Rico Axelson) and Agony (James Murphy).
 Simms and his teammates are later killed by Carnage in their secret base, and the four symbiotes bond with Mercury Team's dog.

 Sadie

 After being possessed by Knull, the four symbiotes possess a bickering family, with Lasher taking the daughter Sadie.
 The four head to New York to help Carnage and hunt Dylan Brock and Normie Osborn, but are defeated and separated from their respective hosts by the Maker.

 William

 Lasher's fourth host is William, a senile and elderly individual.
 Manipulated by the Carnage symbiote, William is subsequently killed while Lasher takes a fifth host to help the symbiote enforcers participate in a conspiracy involving the Friends of Humanity.
 Nevertheless, they are defeated by Flash Thompson, Silence and Toxin and taken into Alchemax's custody.

-Jacinda Rodriguez

-During the "Venom War" storyline, the Lasher symbiote possessed Jacinda Rodriguez / Tarantula of the Wild Pack via Tarantula's special high-tech armband.